drankinatty/ternary_st/README.md

                   o           o           o

-The string data (a pointer to a word, or a copy of the word itself) is stored in an additional special node following the node containing the last character (node->key) in the search path for the word, cast to type (node *) and stored as the `node->eqkid` pointer.
-Further, since this is the *node after the last character*, its key is the *nul-character* (decimal `0`) just as you would expect when ending a string.
-Thus, the 'key's for each of the nodes that make up the search path of a word, are the letters in the word with the final node having a key `0` with either a pointer to the string (if stored in an external data structure) or an allocated copy of the string itself if the string is to be stored in the tree. (as in holding the words for an edit buffer, where the location/address for the string changes with each keypress).
-In either case, the traversal down nodes to the final node will have a form similar to the following for the word "cat":
+The string data (a pointer to a word, or a copy of the word itself) is stored as a pointer in an additional/special node following the node containing the last character (node->key) in the search path.
+The pointer to the data is cast to type (node *) and stored as the `node->eqkid` pointer.
+Further, since this is the *node after the last character*, similar to the end of a string, its key is the *nul-character* (decimal `0`).
+The 'key's for each of the nodes that make up the search path of a word, are the letters in the word with the final node having a key `0` with either a pointer to the string (if stored in an external data structure) or an allocated copy of the string itself if the string is to be stored in the tree. (as in holding the words for an edit buffer, where the location/address for the string changes with each keypress).
+In either case, the traversal to the final node will have a form similar to the following for the word "cat":

                               o
                               |-c